Rated Excellent Online

 Frequently Asked Questions

 If the deceased had a mortgage on the property, the mortgage debt forms part of the estate and must be dealt with before or as part of any new financing arrangement.
-In some cases, the existing mortgage may be transferred to the beneficiary if the lender agrees.
+In some cases, the existing mortgage may be transferred to the beneficiary if the lender agrees (this is sometimes called a transfer of equity).
 Alternatively, the mortgage can be repaid from the estate or refinanced as part of a new mortgage or secured loan arrangement.
-A solicitor and mortgage broker can advise on the best approach for your situation.
+A solicitor and FCA-authorised mortgage broker can advise on the best approach for your situation.

 Generally no. While probate is ongoing and the property remains in the estate, you do not yet legally own it and cannot use it as security for a personal loan.
-In certain circumstances, the executor of an estate can raise finance against estate assets, but this is a specialised area.
-Once probate is granted and the property is transferred into your name, you can then apply for a secured loan in the normal way.
+In certain circumstances, the executor of an estate can raise finance against estate assets (executor bridging finance), but this is a specialised area with lenders such as Octane, Alternative Bridging and Together.
+Once probate is granted and the property is transferred into your name, you can then apply for a standard secured loan in the normal way.

-If the property has an unregistered title — meaning it has not previously been registered at HM Land Registry — first registration will be required when it is transferred to you as the new owner.
-This process involves submitting the original title deeds to the Land Registry and can take several months.
-Lenders will require the title to be fully registered before proceeding with a secured loan.
+If the property has an unregistered title — meaning it has not previously been registered at HM Land Registry — first registration will be required when it is transferred to you as the new owner under the Land Registration Act 2002.
+This process involves submitting the original title deeds to the Land Registry and can take 12-18 months given current backlogs.
+Lenders will generally require the title to be fully registered before proceeding with a secured loan, though a small number of specialist lenders may proceed on an indemnity insurance basis.
 Factor this timeline into your planning if you are dealing with an unregistered property.